 Instructions

-- Preheat oven to 350F, spray a large cookie sheet with non stick cooking spray.
+- Preheat the oven to 350F, and spray a large cookie sheet with nonstick cooking spray.

-- In a bowl mix all your dry ingredients together.
+- In a bowl, mix all of the dry ingredients together.

-- In a separate bowl whisk your egg, add in milk, vanilla, apple sauce and mashed banana.
+- In a separate bowl, whisk the egg, milk, vanilla extract, unsweetened apple sauce, and mashed banana.

 I love these cookies.
 I eat them every morning for breakfast!
 So good.